 When it comes to hiking and camping water filters, many would call the Sawyer the most trusted brand in the industry.
-So when looking into your next water filter you will undoubtedly find yourself asking the question, what’s the difference between the Sawyer Squeeze and the Sawyer Mini?
+So when looking into your next water filter you will undoubtedly find yourself asking the question, what’s the difference between the Sawyer Squeeze vs the Sawyer Mini water filters?
 And what about the Sawyer Micro Squeeze?!
 Don’t worry, we got you.
 Check out the quick guide to the major differences and then the Sawyer Squeeze vs Sawyer Mini vs Sawyer Micro Squeeze battle.
 I’ve also done research on reviews from a dozen forums/sales sites to get a real idea of the overall quality.
 Let’s get to it!

-Sawyer Squeeze vs Sawyer Mini vs the Sawyer Micro Squeeze
+Sawyer Squeeze vs Sawyer Mini vs the Sawyer Micro Squeeze Water Filters

 - The Sawyer Squeeze weighs 3oz while the Sawyer Mini and Micro Squeeze both weigh 2oz.